-We may receive compensation when you click on links to products from our partners.
+We may receive compensation when you click on product links from our partners.
+For more information, please see our disclosure policy.

 To become a successful interior designer, you need to have an eye for detail and superb intuition.
-Moreover, you should be well-organized and not succumb to the pressure too easily.
+Moreover, you should be well-organized and not succumb to pressure too easily.
 If you wish to learn the complete list of skills you need to know to have a fruitful interior design career, read on.

 Artistic Skills